-We asked some of our students and teachers for the recommendations of their favourite apps and have compiled a list of the ones we really liked.
+For this post, I asked some of my students and teacher friends for their recommendations of what they think are the best music theory apps and have compiled a list of the ones I really liked.

 So being an iPhone user the apps below are all available on the Apple App Store.
 I don’t have an android phone so haven’t been able to check out any of the ones available there.

 If anyone has any they recommend though post a comment at the end of this post.